Home explodes in Virginia after suspect fires flare gun, police say

 ARLINGTON COUNTY, Va.
-(WDVM) — Police in Virginia are investigating an explosion at a house where a man allegedly discharged a flare gun inside the residence.
+(WDVM) — Police in Virginia are investigating an explosion at a house where a man allegedly barricaded himself inside the residence and discharged a flare gun.

-The Arlington County Police Department said a tactical team was trying to serve a search warrant at the home in Arlington, a suburb of Washington, D.C., on Monday.
+The incident began at about 4:45 p.m.
+Monday when officers responded to reports of shots fired, which they later determined came from a flare gun, according to the Arlington County Police Department.
+While police investigated, they obtained a search warrant for the home.

-The suspect fired several shots inside the home and an explosion happened, according to authorities.
-A massive boom was heard in the area just after 8:20 p.m.
+When police attempted to execute the warrant several hours after they initially responded, the suspect fired several rounds inside the home, police said on X, formerly known as Twitter.
+It was then that the house — a duplex — exploded and burst into flames shortly before 8:30 p.m.

 Power was knocked out in the immediate area and flames could be seen shooting in the air from a nearby street.
 Stretchers were also seen near the house.